How the Section 174 Tax Code Changes Caused a White-Collar Job Crash

 So, this is just my pet theory, but I believe it’s politically radioactive for either party to talk about the fact that it happened, it makes them both look bad, because nobody did anything for five years, and now so many people are suffering.

-The capsule summary of the actual new law that took effect in June 2022 is this: they made it impossible to deduct software R&D expenses the same year that they were paid, and those expenses now had to be amortized out over the following five years.
+How Section 174 actually changed: The capsule summary of the actual new tax law that took effect in 2022 is this: they made it impossible to deduct tech R&D expenses the same year that they were paid, and those expenses now had to be amortized out over the following five years.

-Big companies had an easier time taking the up-front tax hit, but according to some sources (such as this fairly comprehensive overview by The Pragmatic Engineer) this wreaked havoc with the finances of any company who didn’t have enough cash on hand to suddenly pay a tax bill several times higher than they had expected.
+Big companies with a lot of cash resources had an easier time taking the up-front tax hit, but according to some sources (such as this fairly comprehensive overview by The Pragmatic Engineer) this wreaked havoc with the finances of any company who didn’t have enough cash on hand to suddenly pay a tax bill several times higher than they had spent the whole year expecting it to be.

 So, to make ends meet for the foreseeable future, companies laid off their in-house software engineers.
-Then they laid off their in-house recruiting staff (and, according to some recruiters I’ve spoken to, mostly put managers who didn’t really know much about hiring in charge of hiring.)
+In-house recruiting staff is considered a major expense and often an early thing to go in cost-cutting, so they went next (and, according to some recruiters I’ve spoken to, mostly were replaced by managers who didn’t really know much about hiring, making the entire hiring process slower and harder, keeping more people out of work for longer.)
 And the dominoes fell.

 Apparently, within the tech startup industry this is all well-known (you are going to google like I suggested, right?) but most media and politicians just won’t seem to go near it.
 It really bothers me that it’s not being discussed.